blorente/naylang-documentation/src/conclusions.md

 ### Language features

 Many of the features of Grace were left unimplemented in Naylang.
-While Naylang will not strive for feature-completeness in Grace, it should implement some of it's most important features for education, such as the class and type systems.
+While Naylang will not strive for feature-completeness in Grace, it should implement some of its most important features for education, such as the class and type systems.

 However, by not embedding these features directly into the core evaluation, the possibility arises to **use Naylang as a research project** for the viability of the Modular Visitor Pattern, as the new language features can be added using it.